majdros/desktop_ros2_ws/src/my_robot_localization/README.md

 ## 2. Global Localization (AMCL)

-This part of the package provides global localization using the Adaptive Monte Carlo Localization (AMCL) algorithm, which allows the robot to globally localize itself on a known map.
+This part of the package provides global localization using the Adaptive Monte Carlo Localization (AMCL) algorithm, which allows the robot to globally localize itself on a known map and solves the kidnapped robot problem

 ### Overview